SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Mukesh Surana

-Okay, got it.
+Okay.
+Got it.
 Thank you and all the best.

 Good evening to your team.
-I have two following questions.
-The first question is as Granules continues to grow it.
-Sorry.
-As Grandview continues to grow its formulations and cram as business, how do you see capacity, use and overall production level changing over the next one to two years?
-In particularly, how will steps like making more of your own APIs, using automation in manufacturing and strengthening regulatory compliance be put into practice to improve efficiency, reduce production time and keep the company competitive in the global market?
+I have two forward-looking questions.
+My first question is, as Granules continues to grow — sorry, as Granules continues to grow its formulations and CRAMS business, how do you see capacity use and overall production levels changing over the next one to two years?
+And particularly, how will steps like making more of your own APIs using automation in manufacturing and strengthening regulatory compliance be put into practice to improve efficiency, reduce production time and keep the company competitive in the global market?
 That’s my first question.
-I’ll ask my second question after this.
+I’ll ask my second question after this?
+Thank you.
+Priyanka, go ahead.

 Mukesh Surana

-Thank you.
-It’s a multi loaded question.
-EBITDA improvement of course, you know, with a good mix of formulation getting into larger complex generics, the EBITDA margin of course gross margin to EBITDA margin will continue to improve and thereby of course cash flow from operation will be positive quarter on quarter.
-At the same time with the increased sales, there will be investment in working capital.
-At the same time we are seeing that, you know, how we study state at her CCC days, even with the new launches and increase in inventory requirement, how we efficiently manage the CCC days so that working capital blockages lesser with the growth as well.
+Thank you, Sucrit.
+It’s a multi-loaded question.
+EBITDA improvement, of course, with a good mix of formulation, getting into larger complex generics share, the EBITDA margin, of course, gross margin to EBITDA margin will continue to improve.
+And thereby, of course, cash flow from operations will be positive quarter-on-quarter.
+At the same time, with the increased sales, there will be investment in working capital.

-That is a continuous process which we do and we do have on the forex side which you have asked.
-We have a good risk management governance and we balance hedging also accordingly.
-And if you see all of these processes are effectively managed, that’s how you see ROC is improving and return on equity is also improving.
-Quarter on quarter with a business improvement.
-Thank you for the guidance and I wish the entire team best of luck for the Next quarter we don’t give guidance.
-It’s all going to be positive.
-That’s all we can say.
-No guidance.
+And we do have — on the forex side, which you have asked, we have a good risk management governance, and we balance hedging also accordingly.
+And if you see all of these processes are effectively managed.
+That’s how you see ROCE is improving and return on equity is also improving quarter-on-quarter with a business improvement.

 Abu Rafe

 Thank you, sir.
 Thank you for giving me the opportunity.
-So my question is.
-Earlier management had indicated that paracetamol demand was weak due to elevated inventory.
+Sir, my question is, earlier management had indicated that paracetamol demand was weak due to elevated inventory.
 Could you update on the current inventory situation?
-Has the excess inventory largely been cleared, Sir?
-And how does the management view the demand outlook for paracetamol over the next few.
-Priyanka, want to take that?
+Has the excess inventory largely been cleared, sir?
+And how does the management feel the demand outlook for paracetamol over the next few quarters?

-Krishna Prasad
+Krishna Prasad Chigurupati

 Sure, I can take that.
-Paracetamol as an absolute.
-If you talk about the inventory situation in certain markets, they have eased down and we are seeing an increase in demand from our key customers in both APIs, PFIs and finished dosages.
-While we are seeing good growth and that’s what facilitated the growth in some of our regions this quarter, we do see some amount of price erosion also in paracetamol.
+Paracetamol as an absolute — if you talk about the inventory situation, in certain markets, they have eased down.
+And we are seeing an increase in demand from our key customers in both APIs, PFIs and finished dosages.
+While we are seeing good growth, and that’s what facilitated the growth in some of our regions this quarter, we do see some amount of price erosion also in paracetamol.
 But in terms of inventory, the volumes are building back up.

 Abu Rafe